Skip to Content

 Every hour, the Old Town Square area is packed with tourists hoping to get a glimpse of the show put on by the Astronomical Clock.

-When the clock chimes, a door opens and figures (representing the 12 Apostles) pass by the window marking in a new hour of the day.
+When the clock chimes, a door opens, and figures (representing the 12 Apostles) pass by the window, marking a new hour of the day.

 I would, however, recommend paying to go to the top of the Town Hall Tower.
-For a small fee, you can get some great views of Old Town Square and Old Town Prague.
+You can get some great views of Old Town Square and Old Town Prague for a small fee.

 Tyn Cathedral (Church of Our Lady Before Tyn)